IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 # Getting started
 {: #getting_started}

-In this short tutorial, we introduce IBM Watson&reg; Compare and Comply on IBM Cloud Private and go through the process of classifying a contract to identify component pieces, their nature, the parties affected, and any identified categories.
+This short tutorial introduces IBM Watson&reg; Compare and Comply on IBM Cloud Private and goes through the process of classifying a contract to identify component pieces, their nature, the parties affected, and any identified categories.
+{: shortdesc}

 ## Before you begin
-{: #before-you-begin}
+{: #gs-before-you-begin}

 Before you can use the Compare and Comply service, the service must be deployed and configured on your IBM Cloud Private cluster.
-On your workstation, you must also install the IBM Cloud Private CLI and log in to your IBM Cloud Private cluster as described in [Installing the IBM Cloud Private CLI](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/manage_cluster/install_cli.html).
+On your workstation, you must also install the IBM Cloud Private CLI and log in to your IBM Cloud Private cluster as described in [Installing the IBM Cloud Private CLI](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/install_cli.html).

 This tutorial uses an API key to authenticate.
-For production uses, make sure that you review the [API key management APIs](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/apis/cfc_api_files/api_keys.html).
+For production uses, make sure that you review the [API key management APIs](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/apis/cfc_api_files/api_keys.html).
 {: tip}

 ## Step 1: Identify content
 {: #identify_content}

 Identify appropriate documents to analyze.
-Compare and Comply can analyze contractual documents that meet the criteria listed in [Supported input formats](/docs/services/compare-and-comply/formats.html#formats).
+Compare and Comply can analyze contractual documents that meet the criteria listed in [Supported input formats](/docs/services/compare-and-comply?topic=compare-and-comply-formats).

 For the example in this tutorial, the file must be in PDF or a supported image format.

-  You can now submit PDF files that have been scanned and processed by an optical character reader (OCR).
+  You can submit PDF files that have been scanned and processed by an optical character reader (OCR).
   {: tip}

-- The maximum size of a file you can submit to the service is 50 MB.
-However, if you submit multiple files simultaneously or in close succession, you can experience relatively long processing times, depending on the capacity of your IBM Cloud Private cluster.
+- Files can be up to 1.5 MB when submitted to the service with individual methods.
+If you submit files through the [`/v1/batches` interface](/docs/services/compare-and-comply?topic=compare-and-comply-batching), files can be up to 50 MB.
 - Secure PDFs (with a password to open) and restricted PDFs (with a password to edit) cannot be processed.

 ## Step 2: Classify a contract's elements